govau/service-manual/content/content-strategy/information-architecture/why.md

 ---
 layout: text/textblock
 ---
-The main objectives of IA are to make the lives of users better, direct them to what they need, so they can make informed decisions.
+The main objectives of IA are to:
+- make the lives of users better
+- direct users to the information they need
+- help users make informed decisions

 You may also need to create, change or improve your IA when:
 - you update the structure of your existing website